saib-poorna/Recipes_Reviews_Data_Analysis/README.md

 <iframe src="assets/hyp_test.html" width=800 height=600 frameBorder=0></iframe>

 From the p-value and the graph above, we fail to reject the null hypothesis that there is no significant difference in average rating between recipes with less ingredients or more ingredients.
 This is because the p-value was 0.3797, which is much higher than the threshold of 0.05.
 From the graph, we can see that our observed test statistic (red line) is within the bounds of simulated test statistics as well.

+## Conclusion

+Intially we asked the question, of whether the ratings of recipes that used higher numbers of ingredients were significantly different from those that used a lower number of ingredients.
+Through our data analysis, we were able to conclude that there seems to be no significant difference between the average ratings of recipes with high number of ingredients and low number of ingredients.
+This could be because the tastiness of the recipe matters more than the number of ingredients used!